pylover/sshtuntap/README.md

 ### Client

-Clinet command line stands for fetch host configuration from the server and perform connection using the `ssh -w`.
+Client command line stands for fetch host configuration from the server and perform connection using the `ssh -w`.